Cape Town Pride

-Cape Town Pride is an annual gay pride event ending with a pride parade held in Cape Town, South Africa.
+Cape Town Pride is an annual gay pride event, featuring a collective of sub-events that includes the Cape Town Pride Parade.
+It is held in Cape Town, South Africa, and serves as a major opportunity to bring the LGBTQIA+ community together to celebrate their strength, freedom, and diversity.

 It usually runs from around the end of February and is a week of festivals, parties and other events.

+History

-The first South African pride parade was held in Johannesburg on 13 October 1990, the first such event on the African continent.
-The first pride parade in Cape Town was held in 1993, and it has been held as an annual event subject to interruptions thereafter.
+The first pride parade in Cape Town was held in 1993, and has been held as an annual event since.

-The parade resumed after a period in 2001 as part of a week-long Cape Town Pride event, from 10 to 17 December.
+The parade resumed after a period in 2001, as part of a week-long Cape Town Pride event, from 10 to 17 December.

 The 2001 event was met with a protest organised by local Anti-abortion organisations outside the Church of the Sacred Heart in Somerset Road where a Gay Pride "Dignity and Diversity" Interfaith Service was being held.
+A similar protest by religious groups occurred at the start of the 2024 Parade.
+However, the small group was essentially ignored, and did not manage to disrupt the march proceedings.
+The group of people was dispersed by police, and the Parade ended up taking place as planned.

-Cape Town Pride was not held in 2003 when the event timing was moved to February.
+Cape Town Pride was not held in 2003, when the event timing was moved to February.

 In 2006, the event adopted the theme "Uniting Cultures of Cape Town", in 2007 "The Carnival of Love", in 2009 "Pink Ubuntu – Uniting Cultures of Cape Town", and in 2011 "Love Our Diversity".

+Events

+Cape Town Pride includes the following events: